 Vegan Rhubarb Cobbler

 Use enough stalks of rhubarb to make about 4 or so cups of fruit.
-I had about 8 medium-sized stalks.
-Just roughly chop that up.
+(I had 12 medium-sized stalks.)

-You can also add a little bit of cinnamon, vanilla, and cornstarch, or arrowroot.
+You can also add a little bit of cinnamon, vanilla, and a thickener, like cornstarch or arrowroot.

 Whole grain pastry flour (or gluten-free if preferred)